Telluride Neuromorphic Cognition Engineering Workshop :: Travel + Condo

 - Condominiums have been assigned.
 Please go here to see where your lodging is.

-- Your condo is managed by Telluride Mountain Lodging (TML), and you check in at one of two places.
-All condos in Telluride Lodge check in at the main office, located at 747 West Pacific Avenue.
+- Your condo is managed by Telluride Alpine Lodging (TAL), and you check in at their main office, 324 West Colorado Avenue.

 - Mountain Limo 970-728-9606 or 888-limotxi